 How To Prepare Baked Potato Soup

 I like to cook the bacon while my potatoes are in the Instant Pot.
 Crumble the bacon and put it off to the side to add to my soup at the end.
 When it’s ready, do a quick release on the Instant Pot before adding in your coconut milk.
 Next, it’s time to blend the soup.
 I use an immersion blender for this but you can also pulse it in a regular blender in batches.
 Just make sure the soup is cool enough to handle!
-With the immersion blender, I blend the soup just enough so there are enough chunks of left but if you prefer yours more smooth, blend for longer.
+With the immersion blender, I blend the soup just enough so there are enough chunks of potato left but if you prefer more creaminess, blend for longer.

 More Whole30 Compliant Soups You’ll Love!

 This Instant Pot dairy-free baked potato soup is made with minimal ingredients but packs all the flavors of a loaded baked potato!
 It’s also Whole30 compliant and paleo friendly!